-The MOVES importer script Importer.[csh|bat] loads the data and creates the MySQL input database containing local data for the reference county.
+The MOVES importer script "importer.[bat|csh]" can be written in Linux C-shell or Windows Batch script format depending on which option is chosen by the user in the Runspec_generator.pl.
+The importer script loads the county-specific data in the file and creates the MySQL input database containing local data for the reference county.